--There are so many differences between sciences in trag and schools here, in Course, The time that is spent in the school is less in trag than here.
+There are so many differences between schools in Iraq and schools here, in Concole.
+The time that is spent in the school is less in Iraq than here.
 Also, the way of teaching and the level of the subjects are harder there.
 A uniform is required there ; and the rules of the schools are different in lots of ways.
-The way that schools are split are different; there are schools for only guys end schools for only early early the grades that attend schools are different than here.
-Schools are different in trag that attend schools are different unys they are much harder.
+The way that schools are sight are different; there are schools for only guys end schools for any egirls.
+Amenver the grades that attend schools are different than here.
+Schools are different in lots of the that attend schools are any egirls.
+Amenver the grades that attend schools are different than here.
+Schools are different in lots of the other schools and in anys they are much herder.

 The time that is spent in the school is different between the two countries.
-For example in long school starts at 8000 nm and onchs at 12:300 or sometimes at 1:00.
+For example in bracy school starts at 8000 and onch out 12:30 or sometimes at 1:00.
 But the difference is that there are no breaks between classes.
-Usually there are 5 or 6 classes a day and are stary in the same room but trachers come to us.
-It becomes so bard to concentrate when staying in one room For 4 or 5 hours with looply of studying.
+Usually there are 5 or 6 classes a dayfond we start in the same room but teachers come to us.
+It becomes so band to concentrate when staying in one room for 4 or 15 hours with loopin of studying.

-The ways of teaching there are harder thron. the ways in Canada .
-For example children in grade one two transports to take home.
-In Ganda, shildren in elementary schools usually dorit have any homework.
-Also the levels of the subjects are insider in long.
-For example the things that are learned there in greate 5, they are rearned here in grade 9.
-They put so much pressure on situation there which make them work hard and do their best.
-Also in grade 6, 9, and 12 the final example to cover estructions in the back.
-Marcaer, the final exam in long is worth a longe, a failing the final exam fulling the grade.
-Also, failing one subject there mans fulling the whole grade, which means all of the class should be retaken again.
-In Iraq, there are so many rules that are netfound here.
-There should be a uniform there and if a student did not wear his uniform then he can not renter the school.
-No food is allowed during classes, if a student got aught eating then he will go to the principle or will be punished.
-Also, students should ask before they leave the class.
-They need to ask the teacher when they need to drives under.
+The ways of teaching there are harder thrun. the ways in Canada, too example shildren in grade one have improved to take home.
+In Ganda, children in elementary schools asually don't have any homework.
+Also the levels of the subjects are honder in long.
+Fer example the things that are learned there in greate 6, they are learned here in grade 9.
+They put so much pressure on strikents there which when work hard and do their best offloo in grade 6, 9, ond 12 the final exams are national which means that the teachers have to cover examples in the back.
+Maxaer, the final exam in long is worth a longe, a failing the final exam fulling the grade Also, failing one subject there means fulling the whole grade, which means all of the class should be retaken appin.
+In page, there are so many rules that are not frund here.
+There should be a uniform there and if a sholent did not wear his uniform then he can not renter the school.
+No food is allowed during classes, if a student out aught eating then he will go to the principle or will be punished.
+Also, students chauld ask before they leave the class.
+They need to ask the teacher when they need to drints under.
 Moreover, students can't leave the school ance they are in it.
 There are guards that stand on the doors.

-The way that schools are split are different than the Canadian way , There are schools for brus and echools for girls; but that's only for highschool.
-Flemintay schools an from grade one to grade six.
-Middle school and high school are the score buildings.
-Middle schools are From grade 7 to grade 9 and then high schools are bonn grade to be grade 12.
-Therefore it can be seen how schedis are a different in long and here.
+The way that schools are split and different than the Canadian way, There are schools for anys and achords for girls; but that's only for highschool.
+Flemintry schools are from grade one to grade six.
+Middle schools are high school are the same buildings.
+Middle schools are from grade 7 to grade 9 and then high schools are from grade 7 to grade 9 and then high schools are brow grade 10 to grade 12.
+Therefore it can be seen how schools are considered to have a love -

-B1.2 WRITING RUBRIC: GRADE 11
+B1.2 WRITING RUBRIC: GRADE 12